If you’ve ever written a blog post or online article, you’ve asked the question before: How long should this be?

-This is deluding the keyword targeting of a page – and your ability to hit search intent.
+This is diluting the keyword targeting of a page – and your ability to hit search intent.

 Instead of making it clear to Google that this is the best page about “apples,” we are now confusing users and the search engine about the purpose and topic of the content piece.

-We call it content cannibalization when we keep talking about “fruits” in general in order to forcefully extend our piece about “apples” and “kiwis” to hit target word count.
+We call this content cannibalization when we talk about “fruits” in general to forcefully extend our piece about “apples” to hit the target word count.

 - One article per keyword (cluster) (e.g., one piece for “apple/apples”).

-- Make it clear for both users and search engines what the one concept/topic for every article is: Only talk about “apples” in the “apple” piece.
+- Make it clear to users and search engines what the one concept/topic for every article is: Only talk about “apples” in the “apple” piece.

 The goal to create the best content piece on “apples” will determine the content length.

-How Articles Rank in 2019: Satisfying Intent, Appropriate Word Count & Backlinks
+How Articles Rank: Satisfying Intent, Appropriate Word Count & Backlinks